wwwaldo/monte-carlo/report.md

 ## Contributions.

-Caroline wrote the random walk code and generated Dmitry wrote the finite difference code and generated a large amount
+Caroline wrote the random walk code and generated the figures in the results section.
+Dmitry wrote the finite difference code and profiled the algorithm in time and error.
+Both members of the group contributed to the overall decision-making for this project.